david-hollifield/is-busy/README.md

 ## Compatibility

-- v3 is compatible with Angular 7-12 and rxjs v6.
+- v3.x is compatible with Angular 7-13 and rxjs v6.
-- v4 and v5 is compatible with Angular 8-12 and rxjs v6.
+- v4.x and v5.x are compatible with Angular 8-13 and rxjs v6.
-- v6 is compatible with Angular 13+ and rxjs v6/7.
+- v6+ is compatible with Angular 13+ and rxjs v6 or v7.

 ## About